e-mail: bok@dhit.pl

 kg/mm²

 Moreover, although neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
 For this reason, they are coated with a coating of gold-nickel to increase their durability.
 Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+For this reason, any mechanical processing should be done before they are magnetized.

 In terms of safety, there are many recommendations regarding the use of these magnets.
-They should not be used in acidic, basic, organic environments or where solvents are present, as well as in water or oil.
+It is advisable to avoid their use in acidic, basic, organic environments or where solvents are present, and also in water or oil.
 Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.

-Advantages and disadvantages of neodymium magnets NdFeB.
+Advantages as well as disadvantages of neodymium magnets NdFeB.

-Apart from immense strength, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-• They do not lose their strength (of the magnet).
-After approximately 10 years, their strength decreases by only ~1% (theoretically),
+• They do not lose power over time - after about 10 years, their strength decreases by only ~1% (theoretically),

-• They are extremely resistant to demagnetization by external magnetic field,
+• They protect against demagnetization caused by external magnetic sources extremely well,

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• They possess very high magnetic induction on the surface of the magnet,
+• They have exceptionally high magnetic induction on the surface of the magnet,

 Disadvantages of neodymium magnets:

-• They can break as they are extremely fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, it is suggested using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,
+• They can break when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-• The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet
+• The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-Exercise Caution with Neodymium Magnets
+Notes with Neodymium Magnets

-Keep neodymium magnets away from TV, wallet, and computer HDD.
+Keep neodymium magnets away from the wallet, computer, and TV.

-Strong magnetic fields emitted by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+Magnetic fields generated by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other similar devices.
 In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
-You should especially avoid placing neodymium magnets near electronic devices.
+Avoid placing neodymium magnets in close proximity to electronic devices.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

-Maintain neodymium magnets away from children.
+Keep neodymium magnets away from GPS and smartphones.

-Not all neodymium magnets are toys, so do not let children play with them.
+Neodymium magnets are not toys.
+You cannot allow them to become toys for children.
 In the case of small magnets, they can be swallowed and cause choking.
 In such cases, the only solution is to undergo surgery to remove the magnets, and otherwise, it can even lead to death.

 Dhit sp. z o.o. logo